AleMadLei/cptui-code-import-export/README.md

-# Custom Post Types UI Import Export
+# Custom Post Type UI Import Export
 This plugin exposes a hook and an admin screen to export the custom post type configuration and custom taxonomies created with Custom Post Type UI plugin.